Satyam-12345/TechConnect/README.md

 To run this code, follow thsi steps:

-Clone this repository: git clone [Your Repository URL]
+Clone this repository: git clone Techconnect.html

 Open the index.html file in any modern web browser.